nvb197/blackjack_mdp/README.md

 be caught.

-**Every random source is created from a seed and passed explicitly.** Nothing touches the global numpy state, so a run is reproducible from its seed alone — verified bit-identical across Windows and Linux.
+**Every random source is created from a seed and passed explicitly.** Nothing touches the global numpy state, so a run is reproducible from its seed alone.
+Every command in the quick start was run on both Windows (3.12.8) and Linux (3.12.3) and compared digit by digit — including the 5-million-hand training run and the 400-path bankroll simulation.
+That is strong evidence, not a
+guarantee: only these commands on these two platforms were compared.

 ---